A History Of The Silmarils In The Fifth Age

 We actually have further proof of this in the movie.
 Mia overdoses on heroin and goes unconscious.
 It looks like she goes a really long time without breathing.
 You get anoxic brain injury in like four or five minutes; Mia was out way longer than that.
 But once they give her adrenaline, she instantly and completely recuperates in a medically implausible way.
 Suffice it to say that she’s proven beyond a shadow of a doubt that she doesn’t have a human circulatory system, and given us at least strong evidence that she is literally immortal.

 I would guess that Maglor survived, found his Silmaril, lost his Silmaril again, and that Pulp Fiction is an account of him getting it back.
 “Quentin Tarantino” is probably a made-up pen name for a group of elvish historians – the name “Quentin” obviously deriving from “Quendi”, the elvish word for elves.
-“Tarantino” is more obscure, but it may be a reference to Tar-Atanamir, the Numenorean king who refused to die when his time came – which must bear a lot of relevant metaphorical associations for any elves remaining on Earth.
+“Tarantino” is more obscure, but it may be a reference to Tar-Atanamir, the Numenorean king who refused to die when his time came – something which must carry a lot of metaphorical associations for any elves remaining on Earth.

 If all of this is true, Maglor’s Silmaril probably remains with Maglor in his Los Angeles mansion.